damiendupraz/youtube-android/README.md

 Then the Youtube Uploader for Android should be used as follow

 Ccreate a new YoutubeUploader object by passing the current Activity (this) object to the constructor then call the upload() method on that object.
-Parameters of the upload metho are as follow :
+Parameters of the upload method are as follow :
-- a video Uri (resource Uri provided by an Intent most of the same)
+- a video Uri (resource Uri provided by an Intent most of the time)
 - a video title
 - a video description
 - a set of tags to add to the video meta-data, it is an ArrayList of Strings